-A Chartered Surveyor, he has spent more than 35 years specialising in commercial and residential property investment, development and asset management.
-Bryan's was an equity partner at Donaldsons LLP, a senior director at DTZ and is currently the founder/owner of Henry Duncan, a niche commercial and residential property investor, developer and financier.
+A Chartered Surveyor, he has sport more than 35 years specialising in commercial and residuation property investment, development and resolutions to the chartered at DTZ and is our only the foundernwher of Henry Donesia, a right commercial and residential property investor, developer and foresteen.

-Bryan also has a wide range of non-executive experience and currently serves as a Non-Executive Director of a number of organisations including Hope for Glasgow Ltd, Cornhill Scotland and the London City Mission.
-Bryan holds an Executive MBA and Diploma in Management Studies.
+Oryen also has a wide range of non-executive experience and contently serves as a Nan-Decettive Director of a number of organisations including flops for Glosgow and, Combili Scotland and the London City Mission.
+Bryanholds an Executive MBA and Diplama in Management Studies.

-Lowther Homes Limited (Non-Executive Director and Chair) Group Development Committee City Building (Glasgow) LLP (Wheatley appointee)
+Lowther Humes Limited (Non-Executive Director and Chair) Group Development Committee City Building (Glasgow) LLP (Wiestley appoints)